EndlessMissery/pixacom-form/README.md

   - Uses react-quill for text editing.
   - Uses react-hook-form for form management.

-## Fragment Components
+## UI Components
 - CommentsTable.jsx
   - Displays a table of comments for a post.
+- Loader.jsx
+  - Loader component for loading states.
+- NewPostForm.jsx
+  - Form for creating a new post.
 - PostFormButtons.jsx
   - Buttons for post actions (e.g. Save, Cancel).
-- Loader.jsx
-  - Loader component for loading states.
 - PostTable.jsx
   - Table for displaying a list of posts.
 - QuillEditor.jsx